 Global power and automation player ABB is looking at India as a potential location for its microgrid solutions.
 Akin to their solutions implemented on Robben Island in the Cape of Good Hope, they aim to try a similar approach with Indian island locations like Lakshwadweep, Elephanta, and Andaman & Nicobar.
 These will be built to withstand the weather conditions which tend to be erratic in these areas, resulting in a robust microgrid being developed with a significant impact on programs such as the Sagarmala port development project, etc.

-types of radiocarbon dating US firms refusing to join Trump’s race to bottom
+US firms refusing to join Trump’s race to bottom

 With the most powerful and influential country in the world denouncing the Paris Climate Accord, one would think this set the stage for a huge setback in the push for sustainability.
 However, after the declaration, with a public announcement, large companies like Apple, Microsoft, Facebook, Gap Inc., and many others not only demanded that Trump reconsider his choice, but also declared their support for the Paris Climate Treaty.